UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

 ```
 Ahha.
 Due to RAII, dropping an `Entry<String, Account>` will drop 2 things that we actually care about, a heap-allocated string representing the key,
 and a heap allocated string representing the full name.
 Now the closure on the other hand is a bit more difficult.
 Arithmetic operations can't panic in Rust...
-are we on a debug build?
-Oh wow.

 ```
 from rust:1.55 as builder